JoySorrow/gfp-gan-truss/README.md

 # Overview

-This is an implementation of TencentARC [GFPGAN](https://github.com/TencentARC/GFPGAN).
-GFPGAN aims at developing a Practical Algorithm for Real-world Face Restoration.
+This is a [Truss](https://truss.baseten.co/) for serving an implementation of TencentARC [GFPGAN](https://github.com/TencentARC/GFPGAN).
+GFPGAN is an algorithm for real-world face restoration.
+It can be used on old photos of faces to remove blur, and increase clarity and resolution.

 It leverages rich and diverse priors encapsulated in a pretrained face GAN (e.g., StyleGAN2) for "blind face" restoration.

 # Deploying to Baseten